Last Year’s Winner: Julia Louis-Dreyfus, “Veep”

 Fun Fact: In the last 10 years, Louis-Dreyfus has been nominated nine times: five times for “Veep,” and four times for “The New Adventures of Old Christine.”
 In the last 24 years, there have only been eight Emmys ceremonies without Louis-Dreyfus as a nominee.

-Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Actress in a Comedy Series (in alphabetical order), which will be updated throughout the awards season.
+Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Actress in a Comedy Series, which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.

 - Allison Janney, “Mom”